COVID-19 Updates & Patient Guidelines

 - You will need to wash your hands and you may be asked to rinse your mouth with antiseptic mouthwash.

 - We will do as much of the check-in and check-out process in the treatment room in order to limit interaction at the front desk.

 – If you were unable to provide your insurance information when you scheduled your appointment, please call with that information at least four (4) days before your appointment.
 If we are unable to verify your information, you will be able to pay out-of-pocket.

 – If you aren’t feeling well and your appointment is less than five (5) days away, please call us to reschedule.

-Should you need to make an appointment – or reschedule an existing one, please call our office or visit our location page here to find an office near you.
+– Should you need to make an appointment – or reschedule an existing one, please give us a call.

 We look forward to seeing you soon and are happy to answer any questions you may have about the steps we take to keep you, and every patient, safe in our practice.